maticnetwork/whitepaper/README.md

 ## Delegate Selection

 Delegates are chosen by Stakers in the checkpointing layer by voting on the mainchain.
-A Delegate is selected for 3 months until slashed/removed by the network consensus mechanism or is unable to participate in the block production due to any external issue.
+A Delegate is selected for a pre-determined interval of time until slashed/removed by the network consensus mechanism or is unable to participate in the block production due to any external issue.

 ### Seeding of the network
 ```
 1. Matic Network will ask for applications from the public to run the Delegate nodes
 2. It will also run 3 Block Producer nodes itself during the seed stage of the network
-3. At the epoch, the public stakers will select 3-5 block producer nodes
+3. At the epoch, the public stakers will select a total of 5-7 block producer nodes
-4. These 4-5 nodes will be kickstarted with a Matic Chain N(number of) genesis configuration
+4. These nodes will be kickstarted with a Matic Chain N(number of) genesis configuration
 ```

 ### Delegate application process
 ```
-1. The Delegates have to apply with staking the Delegate Stake requirement amount in Matic Tokens on the mainchain
+1. The Delegates have to apply by staking the Delegate Stake requirement amount in Matic Tokens on the mainchain
 2. The eligible Delegates are expected to complete their KYC
 3. Delegates need to demonstrate a Proof of Computing Capacity
-4. The Network will maintain a pool of interested Delegates (A reward system for the Delegate nominee would be devised to have ample Delegates in pipeline)
+4. The Network will maintain a pool of interested Delegates (A reward system for the Delegate nominee would be devised to have ample Delegates in the pipeline)

-<< TODO Basis of criteria on which voters decide to vote for a particular nominee>>
+Criteria on the basis on which Stakers will decide to vote for a particular nominee for Delegate are as follows:

+- Uptime history
+- Technical specifications
+- Dynamic scaling capability
+- Location diversity
+- Other factors under consideration
 ```

-### Selections by Voting at tenure completion
+### Selection by Voting at tenure completion
 ```
 1. Voting process is scheduled and completed one week before the completion of one tenure
 2. Existing delegates can re-appear in the elections